bbauska/Coursera-Bootstrap/readme.md

 Now going to the footer, you now see that the content in the first div here has been pushed right by one column,.

-You can see that there is one column of whitespace here, and this isn\'t pushed right and the remaining ones have been formatted accordingly.
+You can see that there is one column of whitespace here, and this isn&apos;t pushed right and the remaining ones have been formatted accordingly.

 With this we complete the changes to our index.html page or additional